-[Q: could it be that always raised the left leg, and blood flow is less in left leg?
-Doubt it but ask the question just to point out that just because we find a numerical difference doesn't necessarily mean that we know what caused the difference
+[Q: could it be that the investigators always raised the left leg, and blood flow is less in the left leg?
+JH doubts it, but asks the question just to point out that just because we find a numerical difference doesn't necessarily mean that we know what caused the difference!]